Big Red Songbook

 The Big Red Songbook is a collection of Wobbly songs compiled by folklorist Archie Green.
-The 2016 edition was co-edited by Green, labor historian David Roediger, Franklin Rosemount, and Salvatore Solerno.
+The 2016 edition was co-edited by Green, labor historian David Roediger, Franklin Rosemont, and Salvatore Solerno.
 It features an introduction by Tom Morello, and an afterword by Utah Phillips.
+It is dedicated to Jenny Lahti Velsek, an IWW figure who died in 2006; the frontispiece is a 1930s photograph of Velsek with her accordion.